clj-grenada/grenada-spec/GrenadaDraft.md

  - Tmap: I'm too lazy to write tagged map everytime I'm talking about something that has to do with Guten-tag.
 If someone knows a better term, please tell me.
 (I will gradually adopt this terminology.)
+ - def: Defs are the Things at the lowest level.
+They are defined in code that belongs to namespaces and you define them usually with an expression like `(def… …)`.

 ## Plugins/extensions